 If you’ve had hydrangeas before, you’ll know that some blooms change color as they age.

-Pink or blue flowers often turn green, although this can also happen with other colors.
+Pink or blue flowers often turn green at the end of the growing season, although this can also happen with other colors.

 In some cases, the green blooms may later exhibit undertones of pink or burgundy.